I really like the record update capability but am also curious the syntax design. Let's use this example:

 b = {a & x: 3, y: 4}

-is a record but it is inside the curly brackets (feels/reads like a
+1) a is a record but it is inside the curly brackets (feels/reads like a is field in b).

 I agree the record update syntax isn't intuitive and has tripped me up a few times.
 It still feels out of place to me after working with Roc for a few weeks.